Commercial Landlord Property Insurance

-Why choose commercial property insurance?
+What is commercial property owners insurance?

 While buildings and contents insurance is a must-have for any property owner, it pays to remember that for commercial property, the parameters are very different.
 That means normal buildings and content insurance simply won’t cover the specific circumstances that are applicable to commercial property.

-Part of any commercial property cover will be building insurance, and at Business Insurance Services, we put a particular emphasis on this aspect of insurance.
+Part of any commercial property cover will be building insurance, and at Business Insurance Service, we put a particular emphasis on this aspect of insurance.
 Why?
 Well, because this is where the majority of commercial property insurance claims come into play.
 Again, it’s essential to know exactly what your buildings insurance section of your policy covers, specifically:

 - What defined perils are covered